 Roblox is a game-creation platform where students can design and upload their own games, as well as play other games in a multiplayer online environment.
-Roblox provides scripting tips and design elements through Roblox Studio – it’s free game creation platform to help budding designers create and contribute games and activities.
+Roblox provides scripting tips and design elements through Roblox Studio – a free game creation platform that helps budding designers create and contribute games and activities.
 Through the platform and its features, students develop skills like creativity, self direction, storytelling, coding, giving and taking feedback.

 1. Learn how professionals build games

 Using Roblox Studio to build games exposes students to real tools and techniques professionals use to develop games.
 Beginners who are keen to learn game design and haven’t learned to code yet can use the Roblox Studio’s game builder to create a game world of their own game environment, obstacles, difficulty levels and score systems.

 Students with some experience or those interested to learn coding can use the coding language Lua to develop their own games on Roblox Studio.
 Coding a game gives the game developer control over the game dynamics and the ability to completely redefine the game, its movements and the game environment with fine precision.
 Coding the game also makes the game look and feel professional, and in this process students experience developing a game just like a professional developer would.

 Building a game either by using a game builder or by coding it requires the game developer to think logically and systematically.
 In the planning phase, even before a game is developed, one needs to think about factors like the objective of the game, storyline, types of players to attract, obstacles players will encounter, difficulty levels the game will need and how players earn points.

 When building the game, students will have to build each game component sequentially with great attention to detail.
 S/he will learn that a computer by itself isn’t intelligent so the instructions given to build each component have to be clear.